 This article contains core information about the vital estate planning measures that almost all North Carolinians should have in place.

 Why You Need an Estate Plan

 Estate planning is not just for affluent individuals.
 While good estate planning can lead to desirable financial outcomes under the right circumstances, estate planning in its most basic form involves implementing the legal steps and directives that are necessary to ensure that your health and your assets are managed properly in the event of incapacity and death.
-If your answer to any of the following questions is "yes," then you probably need an estate plan:

 - Do you want to make sure that your family has the legal authority to direct and take part in your medical care if you become ill?

 - Do you care whether your assets will pass to your spouse, children, or other beneficiaries after your death?

 - Do you want to avoid a costly and uncertain court proceeding if you, your spouse, or your adult child becomes mentally incapacitated?

 - Do you have minor children or grandchildren, and specific desires about how they would be cared for in the event of your death?

 - Do you care about your finances and affairs becoming part of the public record when you die?